New Group Recognition

 - List of activities (include events that were collaborations)

-- List of members (list position and school year for board members)
+- List of members (list position and school year for board members as well as general members)

 - List of expenses for the most recent full academic year (in Excel format with the SAC budget category each expense falls under)